metal3-io/metal3-docs/design/baremetal-operator/bmh_non-bootable_iso.md

-As part of the design we are assuming that to attach an image to a BMH object, the user will create the corresponding `DataImage` CR (with the same `Name` and `Namespace` as the `BareMetalHost` object) and the BMH Controller will add the ownerReference for the corresponding BMH to it (example : [HostFirmwareSettings](https://github.com/metal3-io/baremetal-operator/blob/9ce684e6462a6ab55ff650cb6c11f9ba1ffb395d/docs/api.md?plain=1#L664)).
-Then, on the next reboot/power on of the BMH, the `DataImage` will be attached and the `BareMetalHost` Status will be updated to reflect the status of attachment, including which image was attached.
-In case of detachment of ISO, similar process will be followed where the actual detachment will happen on the next reboot/power on and the BMH Status will reflect the status of detachment, example : success, number of failures.
+As part of the design we are assuming that to attach an image to a BMH object, the user will create the corresponding `DataImage` CR (with the same `Name` and `Namespace` as the `BareMetalHost` object).
+The BMH Controller will add the ownerReference for the corresponding BMH (example : [HostFirmwareSettings](https://github.com/metal3-io/baremetal-operator/blob/9ce684e6462a6ab55ff650cb6c11f9ba1ffb395d/docs/api.md?plain=1#L664)) and it will also add a finalizer to the `DataImage` after its attached.
+Then, on the next reboot/power-on of the BMH, the `DataImage` will be attached and the `DataImage` `Status` will be updated to reflect the status of the attachment, including which image was attached.
+In case of detachment of the ISO(`DataImage`), similar process will be followed where the actual detachment will happen on the next reboot/power-on and the `DataImage` Status will reflect the status of detachment, example : success, number of failures.
+The finalizer will also be removed once the detachment succeeds.

 Since the attachment of the ISO happens when a BMH reconcile is triggered as a result of BMH reboot/power on, so handling the attachment/detachment of dataImage when the host reaches steady state (refer [`actionManageSteadyState` function](https://github.com/metal3-io/baremetal-operator/blob/9ce684e6462a6ab55ff650cb6c11f9ba1ffb395d/controllers/metal3.io/baremetalhost_controller.go#L1414) )